ToshioCP/Gtk4-tutorial/sec8.md

 I used only very basic rules to write this Makefile.
 There are many more convenient methods to make it more compact.
-But it needs long story to explain.
+But it will be long to explain it.
-So I want to finish the explanation about make.
+So I want to finish explaining make and move on to the next topic.

 ## Rake